 - 1st retake opportunity: week 51

 - 2nd retake opportunity: week 2 (of 2022)

 The study unit is suitable for exchange students.

-Study unit uses partially English materials and EU-level legislation and materials,
+Study unit uses materials in English and EU-level legislation and materials.

 One credit equals approximately 26.7 hours of work performed by the student; 10 cr = 267 hours.

 Distribution of work is estimated to be the following:

 -Preparatory and complementary online teaching and independent studying: 118h

 Themes worked on during study unit: